What's Hot

 Lambeau Field is a legendary stadium that has been the home of the Green Bay Packers for over 60 years.
 Before its construction, the team played at East Stadium and County Stadium in Milwaukee.
 In 1956, a bond was approved for a new stadium in Green Bay to replace City Stadium.

-The stadium is located in the heart of Green Bay’s stadium district, surrounded by many restaurants, bars, and hotels.
+The stadium is in the heart of Green Bay’s stadium district, surrounded by many restaurants, bars, and hotels.
 The stadium is also just a short drive from the city’s downtown area, providing even more lodging, dining, and entertainment options.

 Green Bay is a city in northeastern Wisconsin, located about 120 miles north of Milwaukee and 210 miles northwest of Chicago.
 The city is easily accessible by car, with several major highways passing through the area, including Interstate 43 and U.S. Route 41.
 The nearest major airport is the Austin Straubel International Airport, about 6 miles southwest of Lambeau Field.